 "Be forewarned that there are a lot of very angry and cynical veteran drivers out there that have been burned by these companies and by passengers who behaved badly."

 11. Only request an Uber Pool or Lyft Line when you're actually OK with sharing your ride.

-Passengers not knowing what they're getting into before requesting shared rides is a big problem for drivers.
+Passengers not knowing what they're getting into before requesting shared rides are a big problem for drivers.
 "Many passengers don't understand how it works, and they get angry when you have to pick up another passenger or if the passenger picked up after them is dropped off first," a driver said.
-"Sometimes passenger don't respect other passengers and are loud or disrespectful.
+"Sometimes passengers don't respect other passengers and are loud or disrespectful.
 People end up getting mad at the drivers, and their ratings go down because of it."